triSYCL/triSYCL/README.rst

 https://github.com/triSYCL/triSYCL/blob/master/tests/examples/demo_parallel_matrix_add.cpp
 for a complete example.

-Note that even if the concepts behind SYCL_ are inspired by OpenCL_ concepts, the SYCL_ programming model is a very general asynchronous task graph model for heterogeneous computing with *no* relation with OpenCL_ itself, except when using the OpenCL_ API interoperability mode.

 SYCL_ is developed inside the Khronos_ SYCL_ committee and thus, for more information on SYCL_, look at http://www.khronos.org/sycl

+Note that even if the concepts behind SYCL_ are inspired by OpenCL_ concepts, the SYCL_ programming model is a very general asynchronous task graph model for heterogeneous computing targeting various frameworks and API and has *no* relation with OpenCL_ itself, except when using the OpenCL_ API interoperability mode, like any other target.

 For the SYCL_ ecosystem, look at http://sycl.tech